These apple seed-shaped bugs are everywhere in the Big Apple!

 Common Signs of Bed Bugs

-If you wake up with bites on your body, or have a neighbor or family member dealing with a bed bug infestation, you may want to keep an eye out for these common signs of a budding bed bug infestation:.
+If you wake up with bites on your body, keep an eye out for these common signs of an early bed bug infestation:

 - Unusual Bedroom Odors — the smell of bed bug pheromones is musty and slightly sweet, sometimes compared to the smell of raspberries, almonds, or cilantro.
 Large amounts of bed bug feces, which contains dried blood, has an unpleasant rusty smell.